nmcl/scratch/README.md

-# JAX-RS & Transactions
+# JAX-RS & Arjuna Transactions

-This example uses a JAX-RS resource and UserTransaction to start and end transactions.
+This example uses a JAX-RS resource and AtomicAction & friends.

-Note, this has now been folded into the official WildFly-Swarm repository maintained at https://github.com/wildfly-swarm
+Note, these are not Java EE compliant APIs and classes we're going to use.
+But that's the point!

 ## Project `pom.xml`